rust-lang/reference/src/items/associated-items.md

 must be fulfilled by the implementations of the type alias.
 There is an implicit [`Sized`] bound on associated types that can be relaxed using the special `?Sized` bound.

-An *associated type definition* defines a type alias on for the implementation of a trait on a type.
+An *associated type definition* defines a type alias for the implementation of a trait on a type.
 They are written similarly to an *associated type declaration*, but cannot contain `Bounds`, but instead must contain a `Type`: